nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Distributed Code 3

-### Description
+### DistribSearch

 Search request that arrives through the distributed network.
 We transmit the search request to our child peers.

-### Function Names

-  - Nicotine+: DistribSearch

-### Data Order
+#### Data Order

   - Send
     1.  **uint32** <ins>unknown</ins>